 - 5.1.
-As security for performance of the obligations of the buyer, the buyer will provide a written bank guarantee to be issued by a bank for an amount of €......., in words, no later than on This bank guarantee must be unconditional, continue until at least one months after the agreed date of transfer of ownership, and contain a provision stating that the bank in question will pay the amount of the guarantee to the civil-law notary at the civil-law notary's first request.
-If the amount of the guarantee is paid to the civil-law notary, he shall apply it as provided in Article 11.
-If the circumstance described in Article 11.5(d) arises, the period of the bank guarantee must be extended, failing which the parties oblige the civil-law notary under this sales contract to claim payment of the amount secured by the bank guarantee.
+As security for the performance by the buyer of his obligations, the buyer shall arrange for a written bank guarantee to be issued by a banking institution, on or before ......, for the amount of € ......, in words: This bank guarantee must be unconditional, be valid for a period extending at least one month beyond the agreed date of transfer of the legal ownership, and contain a clause to the effect that the banking institution in question will pay the amount of the bank guarantee to the civil-law notary at the latter's first request.
+If the amount of the guarantee is paid to the civil-law notary, he shall apply it as provided in Article 14.
+If the circumstance described in Article 14.5(d) arises, the period of the bank guarantee must be extended, failing which the parties oblige the civil-law notary under this sales contract to claim payment of the amount secured by the bank guarantee.
 The civil-law notary is hereby obliged and, as far as necessary, irrevocably authorized to notify the banking institution, as soon as the buyer has met his obligations and the legal transfer has been completed, that the bank guarantee provided by the buyer can be cancelled.
 For the purposes of this article the term 'banking institution' shall mean a bank or insurance company as defined in Section 1:1 of the Dutch Financial Supervision Act (Wet op het financieel toezicht). - 5.2.
 Instead of providing such a bank guarantee, the buyer may also pay a deposit in the amount specified in Article 5.1, to be held by the civil-law notary and transferred to the civil-law notary's client trust account.
 The aforesaid account must be credited with the deposit on or before the date specified in Article 5.1.
-Subject to the provisions of Article 11, this deposit shall be set off against the sales price to the extent that the sales price and any other amounts payable by the buyer are not paid from a loan raised by the buyer.
-Any part of the deposit that is not set off shall be refunded to the buyer as soon as he has met his obligations under this sales contract.
+Subject to the provisions of Article 14, this deposit shall be set off against the sales price to the extent that the sales price and any other amounts payable by the buyer are not paid from a loan raised by the buyer.
+Any part of the deposit price and any other amounts payable by the buyer are not paid from a loan raised by the buyer.
+Any part of the depos that is not set off shall be refunded to the buyer as soon as he has met his obligations under this sales contract.
 The seller shall not be liable to pay interest on the deposit.